maerics/dgst/README.md

   dgst [command]

 Available Commands:
-  blake2-256  Compute and print the "blake2-256" digest of stdin. blake2-384  Compute and print the "blake2-384" digest of stdin. blake2-512  Compute and print the "blake2-512" digest of stdin. help        Help about any command md4         Compute and print the "md4" digest of stdin. md5         Compute and print the "md5" digest of stdin.
+  adler32     Compute and print the "adler32" digest of stdin. blake2-256  Compute and print the "blake2-256" digest of stdin. blake2-384  Compute and print the "blake2-384" digest of stdin. blake2-512  Compute and print the "blake2-512" digest of stdin. crc32       Compute and print the "crc32" digest of stdin. crc64       Compute and print the "crc64" digest of stdin. help        Help about any command md4         Compute and print the "md4" digest of stdin. md5         Compute and print the "md5" digest of stdin.